 \end{codebox}

 While prompts guide the VLM's response format and labeling logic, spatial localization remains a challenge.
-To address this, we introduce GridMask—a structured visual cue that overlays a dense coordinate grid on bird-view images captured by the aerial robot.
+To address the challenge of accurate spatial localization, we introduce GridMask—a structured visual cue that overlays a dense coordinate grid on bird’s-eye-view images captured by the aerial robot.
 Each grid cell measures $s \times s$ pixels (typically $s = 80$), offering a balance between spatial resolution and semantic clarity.

 Formally, for an input image of resolution $w \times h$, we define the grid in a Cartesian coordinate system centered at the image midpoint, with the $x$-axis pointing rightward and the $y$-axis pointing upward.
-Each grid cell measures $s \times s$ pixels.
-The pixel coordinates of each grid vertex $(x_i, y_j)$ are given by:
+Each grid cell measures $s \times s$ pixels, and the pixel coordinates of each grid vertex $(x_i, y_j)$ are given by